 Here’s a quick overview of the hosting plans offered by InMotion Hosting:

-Shared Hosting: Their shared hosting, also referred to by them as “business hosting,” comes with three plans:
+Shared Hosting: Their shared hosting, also stated as “business hosting,” comes with three plans:

-All shared hosting plans come with unlimited storage and bandwidth, and they are backed up by their generous 90-day money back guarantee.
+All shared hosting plans come with unlimited storage and bandwidth and are backed up by their generous 90-day money back guarantee.

 WordPress Hosting: Their WordPress hosting plan is similar to their shared hosting plans in every way, but it is fine-tuned for WordPress.